Bristol Link with Beira

 Bristol Link With Beira

-Bristol Link with Beira is a charity that promotes people-to-people networks between the cities of Bristol and Beira and benefit local communities in the city of Beira making sure no one is left behind.
+Bristol Link with Beira is a programme of the charity Southern Africa Resource Centre.
+Bristol Link with Beira promotes people-to-people networks between the cities of Bristol and Beira and benefit local communities in the city of Beira making sure no one is left behind.

 The work is based on the strong twinning relationship between the two cities since 1990.
 We support the city in a number of different ways, through programme development, projects and research.
 For example, we have long-standing schools programmes, cultural exchanges and many local council initiatives.